Princess-of-Sleeping/psp2rela/README.md

 This tool should work well with the A and B SDKs and reduce the module size.

-The ones created with the C SDK are already fully optimized as they are already using all types.
-Therefore, using this tool does not give effective expectations.
+The ones created in the C SDK are already fully optimized because they are already using all types, but this tool may be able to further compress the rel config.

 ### TODO